4TUResearchData-Carpentries/WebAPI4RDM/README.md

 ## 🚀 Workshop Overview

 The idea of this workshop is to familiarize them with the main endpoints of the WebAPI for requesting, downloading, searching, and uploading datasets and software to the 4TU.ResearchData repository.
-The nain target audience is the RDM support staff from the Dutch technical universities
+The main target audience is the RDM support staff from the Dutch technical universities

 The proposed schedule for a 3-hour session is: